 - In a pan, sauté onions with coconut oil and all the spices/herbs (curry, turmeric, salt, pepper, garlic, cinnamon).

-- Pour all remaining ingredients (filtered water, almond milk, citrus, etc.) into a high speed blender, food processor, or you can use an emersion blender (in a large pot).
+- Pour all ingredients including roasted cauliflower into a high speed blender, food processor, or you can use an emersion blender (in a large pot).

 - Blend until thick and creamy.